apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/auditing.md

 To avoid these memory leaks, auditing was disabled by default in the hadoop 3.3.2 release.

-Although these memory leaks have been fixed, for safety and consistency, auditing is disabled by default.
+As these memory leaks have now been fixed, auditing has been re-enabled.

-To turn auditing on, set `fs.s3a.audit.enabled` to `true`.
+To disable it, set `fs.s3a.audit.enabled` to `false`.

 ## Auditing workflow